LanLou123/Webgl-Erosion/README.md

-﻿## Terrain hydraulic erosion simulation in WebGl
+﻿## Terrain erosion sandbox in WebGl

 ## [**Youtube Link**](https://www.youtube.com/watch?v=Vt40p8syB6w&t=2s)

 ## [**DEMO** (Chrome Recommended)]( https://lanlou123.github.io/Webgl-Erosion/)

 ### controls :

+- press keyboard ```C``` to do terrain editions with brush, editions include : add/subtract for water and hight map for now, you can also adjust size of brush
-- press button ```Start/Resume``` to the right top corner to start or resume the erosion sim, the simulation will happen in realtime
+- press button ```Start/Resume``` to the right top corner to start or resume the erosion sim
 - press button ```Pause``` to pause the simulation
-- press button ```Reset``` to reset simulation and start with a randomly generated base terrain
+- press button ```Reset``` to reset simulation and start with a new randomly generated base terrain
 - use ```WaterTrabsparancy``` slider to control alpha of water
 - use ```EvaporationDegree``` slider to control anomunt of evaporation you want each simulation step
 - use ```RainDegree``` slider to control anomunt of Rain you want each simulation step